umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Application-Settings/index.md

 For more information on loading a certificate from a file, see the [Load certificate in Windows apps](https://docs.microsoft.com/en-us/azure/app-service/configure-ssl-certificate-in-code#load-certificate-from-file) section in the Microsoft documentation.

 :::note
-When toggling the setting you will be met by a confirmation prompt.
-An enabling/disabling of this feature will enforce a restart of the environment.
+When toggling the setting, a confirmation prompt is displayed.
+Enabling/disabling this feature enforces a restart of the environment.
 :::